How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 3. Working from home really helps – as I said above, if you work full time outside the home, it doesn’t mean you can’t cook healthy meals for your family (my Mom still did), but you'll need to be on your game for sure.

 4. Stay organized!
-First it was my little calendar planner and my favorite pen (<– anyone else have one of those?!), then it was my palm pilot (ha!), then in late 2009 (early 2010?)
-I got my first iPhone and between that and my laptop, I couldn't function without the notes, calendar and all the little tools that help me stay on top of things.
-Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note to make more yogurt, it’s the main reason I stay somewhat sane.
+First it was my little calendar planner and my favorite pen (<– did anyone else have one of those?!), then it was my palm pilot (ha!), then in late 2009 (early 2010?)
+I got my first iPhone and between that and my laptop, I couldn't function without the notes, calendar, and all the little tools that help me stay on top of things.
+Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note (with an alarm!) to make more yogurt, it’s the main reason I stay somewhat sane.

 5. Keep a few lists handy:

 - My fast-food-at-home list is invaluable for nights I just didn’t get supper going when I should have, or for crazy afternoons when I don’t have time to cook.
 There are some days that I’m in the kitchen ALL afternoon, but not many.
 I’m not a fancy cook, and I just can’t spare a whole afternoon very often.
-Today was busy so dinner was bacon and French toast — it's fast and everyone loves it!
-(Get that here by signing up for my newsletter.
+(But when I do, that's when I turn on one of my favorite podcasts!)
+Today was busy, so dinner was bacon and French toast–it's fast and everyone loves it!
+(Get my fast-food-at-home list here by signing up for my newsletter.
 If you're already signed up and don't know how to access it, email me: [email protected].)

 - See these 10 BEST ways to use a pressure cooker for fast healthy meals!